9 best crisis management tools

 A comprehensive crisis management plan and the best crisis management tools on the market.

-Choose your crisis tools wisely, preferably ones that provides the following features - and more - under one roof...
+Choose your social media crisis tools wisely, preferably ones that provides the following features - and more - under one roof...

 - Real-time alerts - you can set up Talkwalker Alerts, but to avoid major crises you'll need a more robust analytics tool - such as Talkwalker.